How to Choose the Right Stainless Steel Grade for Your ...

 • A pleasing luster

-Additionally, 18/0 flatware is magnetic, so it's a great option if your restaurant uses magnetic flatware retrievers.
+Additionally, 18/0 flatware is magnetic, making it ideal for restaurants utilizing magnetic flatware retrievers.

 18/8

 18/8 stainless steel flatware contains 18% chromium and 8% nickel.
-Flatware of this grade has a more distinctive shine and greater resistance to corrosion.
+This grade exhibits a more pronounced shine and superior corrosion resistance.

 18/10

-18/10 stainless steel flatware is comprised of 18% chromium and 10% nickel.
-It offers even greater corrosion and rust resistance, although the presence of nickel causes it to lose its magnetism.
+18/10 stainless steel flatware is composed of 18% chromium and 10% nickel, granting it exceptional corrosion and rust resistance.
+However, the nickel content renders it non-magnetic.

-This grade of flatware is the most expensive, but its quality only improves over time.
-With age, this type of flatware will develop a shiny patina, making it an excellent choice for high-end restaurants.
+This grade is the most premium option, but its quality improves over time.
+Over the years, this flatware develops a shiny patina, rendering it a premium choice for upscale restaurants.

 Which Is Better 18/8 Or 18/10 Stainless Steel Flatware?